Freeze-in and freeze-out of sterile neutrino dark matter: The model

 The last approximation holds as long as $m_h^2-m_\varphi^2 \gg 4\kappa v v_\phi$, but breaks down when the scalar masses are almost degenerate.
 As the mixing angle is very small, we will neglect it except when it is important for a physical process like the production of the new scalars from Higgs decay or annihilation.
 In this limit, the relevant interactions of the CP-even scalars are

 In the following, we will simplify the notation and denote the mass eigenstates by the interaction eigenstate with the largest contribution, i.e.

-The spontaneous breaking of the global $U(1)_N$ symmetry by the VEV of the $\phi$ leads to a pNGB, so $\alpha$ is (almost) massless even in the presence of thermal corrections due to the Goldstone theorem.
-The global $U(1)_N$ symmetry will generally be explicitly broken by quantum gravity effects and induce a tiny mass for the pNGB, which however we neglect in the following.
+The spontaneous breaking of lepton number by the VEV of the $\phi$ leads to a pNGB, so $\alpha$ is (almost) massless even in the presence of thermal corrections due to the Goldstone theorem.
+Lepton number will generally be explicitly broken by quantum gravity effects and induce a tiny mass for the pNGB, which however we neglect in the following.
 Equally, the population of pNGBs produced in the early Universe via the misalignment mechanism is negligible in this scenario~\cite{Marsh:2015xka}.
 The VEVs depend on thermal corrections and become non-zero below the critical temperatures $T_{\rm ew,c}=159.5\pm1.5$ GeV~\cite{DOnofrio:2015gop} in the SM sector and $T_{\phi,c}=\sqrt{3 /(2\lambda_\phi)}m_\varphi$ in the dark sector.
 The dark sector generally has a lower temperature, $T_\phi$, than the SM.
 We parameterise it in terms of the temperature ratio

 Although there is generally a period in the cosmological evolution with $T_\phi>T_{\phi,c}$, it can often be neglected as long as the dominant production of dark sector particles occurs for $T\lesssim 12 m_\varphi (0.1/z)/\sqrt{\lambda_\phi}$, with the temperature ratio $z\lesssim 0.1$ required for the correct DM abundance.
 In the following, we will approximate the VEV evolution with step-functions and neglect the intermediate unbroken dark sector phase.
 We will justify this approximation at the relevant places of our analysis.